programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### Technical Requirements
+> Note that a solid understanding of Python is required for this lesson!
+If you are unfamilliar with features of python such as 'classes' but do have previous python experience, you could head over to [w3schools to get up to speed](https://www.w3schools.com/python/python_classes.asp).

 For this lesson, `mesa` and its dependencies are necessary.
 Additionally we will use matplotlib for visualizations and numpy for some calculations.